Inhalant Statistics and Repercussions

 Individuals under the influence of an inhalant may also feel dizzy, euphoric, have slurred speech and become physically clumsy.
 Depending on the abused substance, users might suffer delusions or hallucinations.
 As the effects may only last a few minutes, users commonly continue inhaling the substance at intervals.
 After heavy use, some may experience continued drowsiness and suffer lingering headaches.
 This succession of exposure may render abusers unconscious or cause death.

-Many youngsters admitting to abusing chemicals by inhaling also report a need to continue the habit.
-The longer someone engages in the behavior, the greater the likelihood of an addictive-like habit forming.
-Surveys also revealed that more than 40,000 people using inhalants also began abusing alcohol, smoking cigarettes or progressed to illegal or prescription drugs at a younger age compared to individuals who did not experiment with inhaling.
+Many youngsters admitting to abusing chemicals by inhaling also report needing to continue the habit.
+The longer someone engages in the behavior, the higher the likelihood of an addictive-like habit forming.
+Surveys also revealed that more than 40,000 people using inhalants even began abusing alcohol, smoking cigarettes or progressed to illegal or prescription drugs at a younger age compared to individuals who did not experiment with inhaling.

 Medical Consequences of Abuse